Adventure Riding Packing List

 I worked on this list for a while because it formed the basis of an article I wrote for Adventure Rider Magazine about preparation, so I had to make sure I was going to get this adventure motorcycle packing list right.
 I enlisted the help of some friends as well as getting advice from the guys at Adventure Spec and I feel as though we put together the ideal adventure motorcycle packing list.

 The list below contains all the filming gear we took, as well as all the accessories and storage media.
-As this won’t apply to most people, I have omitted it from this list and written another guide about the film gear we took to follow the Dakar Rally.

 Riding Gear Packing List